Bad Girls Go to Hell: Reception

 In 1990, film critic Joe Bob Briggs listed the movie as one of the "Sleaziest Movies in the History of the World", and at the same time has called Wishman "the greatest female exploitation director in history."
 The movie is generally acknowledged to be the best of the 30 films she made.

 Benjamin Crabtree of Collider said the film "transcends the trappings of B-level filmmaking to create a surprisingly surreal film; both ahead of its time and elusively critical of the period’s sociocultural mores, the film is a bittersweet and beguiling masterpiece that begs to be watched and rewatched."

 Adam Nayman wrote in The Ringer that "with its off-center framings and drifting attention span, Wishman’s spare, minimalist style seems amateurish unless you get on its dreamy wavelength, at which point the mix of misanthropy, mystery, and circular, existential melancholy becomes positively Lynchian."

 Film critic Bill Gibron wrote the movie "is a masterwork of miscreant behavior and a lost love letter to a social era when insecure men feared the sexual power of women and would do anything to keep it under their control."
 Adrian Smith wrote in Cinema Retro that "it is a surprisingly good picture for such a low budget grindhouse film; it is a real slice of the greasy underbelly of 1960s American life, and it is often hailed as one of the sleaziest films ever made."

 Home media

 In 2008, Apprehensive Films released Bad Girls Go to Hell on DVD.
 The film was also included in the Blu-Ray collection; The Films of Doris Wishman: The Moonlight Years, that was released in 2022.
+It comes with an audio commentary track featuring film historian Frank Henenlotter and actor Anthony Sneed.